achingbrain/mongoose-crate-gm/README.md

 ## Meta data

-`mongoose-crate-imagemagick` extends the basic meta data added by `mongoose-crate` to add some image specific fields.
+`mongoose-crate-gm` extends the basic meta data added by `mongoose-crate` to add some image specific fields.
 It provides the following for each transformation:

 ```javascript
 {